JDDev0/lang/README.md

 ## Lang Modules

-Lang modules can be used to put common code into one library which can be re-used easily.
+Lang Modules can be used to put common code into one library which can be re-used easily.
 Here is a list of all existing modules for lang:
 - The [Lang Example Native Module](https://github.com/JDDev0/LangExampleNativeModule) is a reference implementation of a Lang native module.
 It can be used as a base for creating new modules.
 - The [Lang IO Module](https://github.com/JDDev0/LangIOModule) is a Lang native module providing basic IO operations for files.